xogroup/rds_backup_gdrive/README.md

 ## RDS Backup to Google Team Drive

-This repo contains the Docker image that will capture a RDS Postgres Database backup and upload it to a Google Team Drive.
+This repo contains the Docker image that will capture a RDS Postgres Database backup in production and upload it to a Google Team Drive.

 ### Installing and configuring [rclone](https://rclone.org/drive/)